Traveling with your pet!

 https://www.aphis.usda.gov/aphis/pet-travel

-Some states require a CVI (Certificate of Veterinary Inspection) in order to be able to enter the state, Urban Pet Hospital is able to process these certificates for you via online.
+Some states require a CVI (Certificate of Veterinary Inspection) in order to be able to enter the state, Urban Pet Hospital is able to process these certificates for you.
+We are also able to provide a regular Health Certificate (7001) in case they require one.

-We also recommend going on your airlines website and assure that you meet all of your airlines recommendations.
-Some require health certificates while other don't so calling and checking in with their requirements before your appointment at Urban Pet Hospital can help us get you and your furry friend ready for travel!
+Airline Requirements We also recommend going on your airlines website and assure that you meet all your airline’s recommendations.
+Some airlines require health certificates while other airlines do not, we recommend speaking with them and checking in with their requirements before your appointment at Urban Pet Hospital can help us get you and your furry friend ready for travel!
+Please keep in mind that any forms that an airline requires us to fill and requires a DVM signature will come with a form fee.

 International Traveling